raentena/MSSQL-Linux-Container-Kubernetes/lab/mod02/lab01/README.md

     Type "q" to exit the tool

 10. You will likely need a good editor while using Linux.
-While the editor vi is installed by default, I recommend you use the **nano** editor.
+While the editor vim is installed by default, I recommend you use the **nano** editor.
 It may be already installed but if not run the following command to install it

     `sudo yum install -y nano`